Illinois sues company after high lead levels found in University Park water

-Attorney General Kwame Raoul filed a lawsuit Friday against Aqua Illinois, the company that supplies water to residents of University Park, a village about 40 miles (64 kilometers) south of Chicago.
+Attorney General Kwame Raoul and Will County State's Attorney James Glasgow filed a lawsuit Friday against Aqua Illinois, the company that supplies water to residents of University Park.

 The lawsuit says Aqua Illinois switched the source of the village's water from groundwater wells to the Kankakee River in 2017.
 It alleges a chemical added to the water system to address resident complaints about the taste removed a protective layer in residential plumbing, causing lead to leach into the water.